In-App Header Bidding Guide for Publishers

 Prebid Mobile supports such ad formats as native, interstitial, and banner ads.
 It offers features like ad targeting and user segmentation and is integrated with multiple demand sources and ad exchanges.

-- How Prebid Mobile works?
+- How Does Prebid Mobile work?

 To request and receive bids over RTB, use the Prebid library together with your ad server’s Mobile SDK.
 These bids then directly compete with those coming from your main ad server.